Title

 Operations, Logistics, Data Collection, Regulatory

-Panel: Dr. Sébastien Perreault, Director of pediatric neurology program, CHU Sainte-Justine
+Panel: Dr. Sébastien Perreault, Director of pediatric neurology program, CHU Sainte-Justine,

 - Real-world evidence (RWE) is transforming oncology by uniting research and care.
 This session explores how modernizing RWE—through data integration, pragmatic trials, and patient engagement—can accelerate innovation, close evidence gaps, and improve outcomes.